Breaking Free From Codependency With an Addicted Loved One

 - Significant others of the individual abusing drugs/alcohol

 The codependent partner is not always the spouse or even the parent of an addicted individual.
 Oftentimes, the children of addicts and alcoholics become codependent.
-According to Psychology Today, once the disease of addiction has taken over, the child will often assume the role of caretaker over his/her own parent.
+According to many sources in the scientific community, once the disease of addiction has taken over, the child will often assume the role of caretaker over his/her own parent.

 Negative Effects of Codependency for the Addicted Individual